 Since then they have not let up on their on going tour introducing their own brand of hard rock to as many people as possible along the way recording follow up EP “Rise”.

 Next came album “Mission Exodus” and this one is the biggest and best yet.
 Mostly recorded by the band themselves the record offers a mix of classic rock, high drama and some fun stuff.
 This 12 song/15 track album contains three tracks recorded at The Animal Farm studios in London and a bonus track from a live radio show ‘Live at Orchard’ broadcast on Glastonbury FM.
-The album is out now from all good digital stockists.

 Good heavy rock music made by a lasting friendship and a solid understanding of the craft of song writing, this is Hundred Days.